 Again, the mold is present to protect the product from other competing mold or bacteria growth during the drying process.
-This good mold does indeed protect the salami from any potentially harmful molds that might be present in the environment.
-And, it helps our products dry slowly and evenly, to produce a genuinely supple finished product.
+This good mold does indeed protect the salami from any potentially harmful molds present in the environment.
+And, it helps our products dry slowly and evenly to produce a genuinely supple finished product.

 Does the mold on salami require special handling?

 You do not need to worry about touching or removing too much mold when you're handling the salami.
 Feel free to get a good grip on the salami when cutting it.
 The mold will not hurt you if you touch your face or put your finger in your mouth after holding the salami.